 25. Old Elbtunnel

-You can descend down to the tunnel from the northern entrance.
-It takes less than 10 minutes to walk from one end to the other.
-The Old Elbtunnel is open 24/7 and is free to enter.
+Visitors can descend into the tunnel from the northern entrance, and it takes less than 10 minutes to walk from one end to the other.
+The Old Elbtunnel is open 24/7 and free to enter.

 What Else to See in Hamburg